exercism/automated-tests/docs/interface.md

 ## Why have separate command and expected keys

-The purpose of exercism is to teach programming language fluency.
+The purpose of Exercism is to teach programming language fluency.
 Testing is a specific concept all to itself in each language: how it is performed, what strategies to use, best-practices, etc. Requiring students to learn the test framework to understand very early exercises is counter-intuitive to the approach of language _fluency_.

 All this to say, the separate keys exist to facilitate a very plain, human approach to the test suite for each language.
 It facilitates the website UI/UX, which may or may not show the test suite to the student.

 ### How to add metadata for your language's test suite